BugSnag

 Before getting started:

-Create a in your under "My account."
+Create a BugSnag auth token in your BugSnag account's settings page under "My account."

-You must have the Configure integrations
+You must have the

 permission in Cortex.

 If you're using a self-hosted instance of BugSnag, you'll need to verify that your Cortex instance is able to reach the BugSnag instance.
 We route our requests through a static IP address.
-Reach out to support at to receive details about our static IP.
+Reach out to support at [email protected] to receive details about our static IP.
 If you're unable to directly allowlist our static IP, you can route requests through a secondary proxy in your network that has this IP allowlisted and have that proxy route traffic to your BugSnag instance.

-In Cortex, navigate to the :
+In Cortex, navigate to the BugSnag settings page:

 In Cortex, click your avatar in the lower left corner, then click Settings.